 Commercial, financial, scientific or technical information where disclosure would harm either the financial interests of ITU or members of ITU

-3.2 Authors submitting information to ITU conferences, assemblies and meetings are solely responsible for identifying if the information, or portion thereof, contains information falling into any of the categories listed above or is otherwise sensitive and therefore marking the document for restricted access.
-In those cases, authors are encouraged to submit a redacted version for public access whenever possible.
+3.2 Submitters of information to ITU conferences, assemblies and meetings are solely responsible for identifying if the information, or portion thereof, contains information falling into any of the categories listed above or is otherwise sensitive and therefore marking the document for restricted access.
+In those cases, submitters are encouraged to provide a redacted version for public access whenever possible.

-3.3 Restricted information shall remain restricted until it no longer meets the criteria listed in one of the exceptions outlined above or if the author notifies the ITU that it may be made publicly available.
+3.3 Restricted information shall remain restricted until it no longer meets the criteria listed in one of the exceptions outlined above or until the submitter notifies the ITU that it may be made publicly available.

-V.IMPLEMENTATION
+IV.
+IMPLEMENTATION

 4.1 ITU disseminates information to the public through various means, including the ITU public-access website (www.itu.int), the ITU Publications Sales Service, news releases and spokespersons.